fleaz/r53-ddns/README.md

 # AWS costs
 The costs you should be facing running this setup on AWS will be $0.50/month for the hosted domain in R53 plus $0.4 per 1M requests.
-SO you will pretty surely never exceed $1 even after adding tax.
+So you will pretty surely never exceed $1 even after adding tax.

 **WARNING**: Pushing just one wrong button in the AWS Console can cost you a lot